 NCQA PCMH Standards

-Each of the IP Learning Activities in UNE’s Clinical Interprofessional Curriculum (CIPC) falls under one (and sometimes more than one) of the NCQA PCMH standards.
+Each of the Interprofessional (IP) Learning Activities in UNE’s Clinical Interprofessional Curriculum (CIPC) falls under one (and sometimes more than one) of the NCQA PCMH concepts.

-Important details for each learning activity can be found within the relevant NCQA PCMH standard and element.
-It is therefore important to read both the relevant standard and element along with the description of the learning activity in order to fully understand that activity.
-As NCQA revises the PCMH standards, we anticipate updating UNE’s CIPC in order to maintain alignment between the two.
+Important details for each learning activity can be found within the relevant NCQA PCMH concept and element.
+It is therefore important to read both the relevant concept and element along with the description of the learning activity in order to fully understand that activity.
+As NCQA revises the PCMH standards, UNE’s CIPC will be updated.

-The full set of National Committee of Quality Assurance (NCQA) Patient-Centered Medical Homes (PCMH) standards these activities are based on can be found in the NCQA PCMH 2014 Recognition Standards and Guidelines.
+The full set of National Committee of Quality Assurance (NCQA) Patient-Centered Medical Homes (PCMH) standards these activities are based on can be found in the NCQA PCMH.